Knocknaheeny: History

 Some houses in Knocknaheeny have fallen into neglect.
 However Cork City Council have made efforts to improve this situation and development is now visible with a new Town Centre under construction on Harbour View Road.
 Residential areas are also popping up with housing now erected at the Reservoir (Rezza) stretching to Nash's Boreen and new affordable housing located on Hollyhill Lane and the Shanakiel Development at the top of the Blarney Road.

 In the early 21st century, plans were put in place to demolish the greater part of Knocknaheeny and rebuild it in phases.
 Locals were consulted but there was some resistance and reluctance by many who felt that the council held no regard for the sense of community and ties built up over the years.
 There was also some questioning of the City Council's relationship with Apple Inc., which planned expansion of their headquarters for Europe, the Middle East and Africa, and wanted a new road built where houses stood.
 Concerns increased with Apple's subsequent plans to buy land that include part of an old pilgrimage route and a newer section of a main road circling the outside of the neighbourhood.
 Nevertheless, 2014 saw the first phase of rehousing.
 Those whose houses have to be demolished – both council-owned and privately owned houses – were rehoused in neighbouring areas.
-Those who had purchased their houses from the city and who hadn't agreed to have the properties demolished had to wait for the alternative housing that the council offered, with some remaining in their homes while demolition occurred in the area.
+Those who had purchased their houses from the city and who had not agreed to have the properties demolished had to wait for the alternative housing that the council offered, with some remaining in their homes while demolition occurred in the area.

 Knocknaheeny is part of the Dáil constituency of Cork North-Central.